gregjhogan/tesla-pre-ap-epas-patch/README.md

   **do not flash something that you are not willing to pay to replace**
 * [comma.ai panda](https://comma.ai/shop/products/panda-obd-ii-dongle)
   is used to communicate with EPAS over CAN
-* make sure your panda has the latest firmware because older firmware would [silently dropped TX messages](https://github.com/commaai/panda/pull/421) **which causes firmware flashing to fail**
 * requires connection the chassis CAN bus such that you are connected in parallel with the EPAS (flashing does not happen through the gateway)
 * requires an EPAS firmware update file from Tesla because a secondary bootloader